bbauska/W3Cx-2of5/README.md

 reference</a> available
 at the Mozilla Developer Network (MDN).

-**Important: **Throughout the course, using the MDN attribute reference, you are encouraged to explore non-global attributes for the elements you learn about or would like to use in your Web pages.
+<b>Important:</b> Throughout the course, using the MDN attribute reference,
+you are encouraged to explore non-global attributes for the elements you learn about or would like to use in your Web pages.
 In the MDN attribute reference list, you can click on the element's hyperlinked name to be navigated to its page that lists supported attributes for that element.

-**Try this:** Navigate to the <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes">HTML attribute reference</a> at
+<b>Try this:</b> Navigate to the <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes">HTML attribute
+reference</a> at
 Mozilla Developer Network and find out which element(s) the attributes muted and readonly can be applied to.

-**Try this:** Navigate to the <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes">HTML attribute reference</a> at Mozilla
+<b>Try this:</b> Navigate to the <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes">HTML attribute
+reference</a> at Mozilla
 Developer Network and find out the non-global attributes that can be applied to the &lt;li&gt; tag.
 Search for the &lt;li&gt; element and then click